 It’s positively soul crushing to put all your love into a talk for weeks and months, and then present it to an (almost) empty room.

 And it doesn’t just suck for the speaker.
 In case you’re a sociopath and don’t care1: it also sucks for the audience both in the talk and later on YouTube.
 Because the lack of butts in seats also means a lack of energy and a lack of energy means a worse talk.
-Sure, the content will be mostly the same but a speaker who doesn’t feel good on stage is just not as much fun to watch.
+The content will be mostly the same but a speaker who doesn’t feel good on stage is not as much fun to watch as one who is enjoying themselves.

-To give you an idea how a low-energy room feels like, I’d like to share a piece of feedback3 I got:
+To give you an idea how a low-energy room feels like, I’d like to share a piece of feedback I got:

 I gave my first talk at a regional Python conference to a mostly-empty audience and the lack of energy in the room was so nerve-wrecking.
 At the end of the talk I fainted, fell forward, cracked the podium into pieces, and woke up bleeding.